BEAM 6 Summer Faculty Application

 Academics and Classes

-In total, students take two hour-long courses each day (on an A/B alternating schedule, for a total of four courses throughout the summer) and have two hours of "Open Math Time" each day to work on problems from class as well as whatever independent math they want to study.
+In total, students take two hour-long courses each day, each of which is followed by an hour of "Open Math Time" to work on problems from class as well as whatever independent math they want to study.
+BEAM 6 runs on an A/B alternating schedule, so each class meets every other day, and students take a total of four courses (one from each topic area below) throughout the summer.
 We believe strongly in facilitating student initiative and choice, both through Open Math Time and also by allowing them to choose courses.

 There are four topic areas, and each student chooses one course from each: